DavideVi/GoBot/README.md

 }
 ```

-Bot receives message and looks into `handlers.json`.
+Bot receives message and looks into `commands.json`.

-The handlers file is used to determine which script to execute based on a regular
+The commands file is used to determine which script to execute based on a regular
 expression.

 **Example:**
 ```
 {
-  "handlers": [
+  "commands": [
     {
       "regex": "/(?:enable the)(.*)|(?:Enable the)(.*)|(?:enable)(.*)/g",
       "handler": "enable.py",